 Attakkalari’s mission is to spread the reach of contemporary performance arts and to make dance a viable career option for young people.
 We work to empower young artists by giving them the necessary tools and training that will enable them to create fresh physical expressions related to their experiences, memories and thoughts.
 The company’s dance productions articulate human dilemmas and socially relevant ideas through a contemporary performance idiom.
 Through our outreach programmes we work with all communities, cutting across cultural and economic barriers, reinforcing our vision of a secular and pluralistic society.

-Attakkalari is supported by The Royal Norwegian Embassy, Sir Ratan Tata Trust, Ford Foundation and the Department of Culture, Government of India.
+Attakkalari is supported by The Royal Norwegian Embassy, Sir Ratan Tata Trust and the Department of Culture, Government of India.